BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ```

 If renewal succeeds, no action needed.
 Certificates are typically valid for 90 days; certbot renews at ~30 day threshold.

+### 6.1 Alerts

+The repo now includes a scheduled GitHub Actions workflow at [.github/workflows/https-certificate-health.yml](.github/workflows/https-certificate-health.yml).

+It runs twice daily and checks:

+- the production certificate is not within 21 days of expiry
+- `certbot-renew.timer` exists, is enabled, and is active
+- origin HTTPS responds locally for the apex and `www` domains
+- `certbot renew --dry-run` succeeds

+If any check fails, the workflow fails, opens or updates a GitHub issue titled `HTTPS certificate health alert`, and sends an email via AWS SES using `SES_FROM_EMAIL` -> `SES_TO_EMAIL`.
+When the checks recover, the workflow comments on that issue, closes it, and sends a recovery email.

 ### 7. Fallback / Troubleshooting